ProzorroUKR/prozorro-docs/docs/source/tutorial.rst

 Enquiries
 ---------

-When tender has ``active.tendering`` status and ``Tender.enqueryPeriod.endDate``  hasn't come yet, interested parties can ask questions:
+When tender is in `active.enquiry` status, interested parties can ask questions:

 .. include:: tutorial/ask-question.http
    :code: